davedittrich/python_secrets/README.rst

 The ``python_secrets`` program has a mechanism for sharing secrets with others using GPG encrypted email messages for securing secrets in transit and at rest in users' inboxes.
+Email is sent using Google's OAuth2 authenticated SMTP services.

 .. note::